-17 November 2012.
-With one eye to laying the base for our work and collaborative programs for 2013, we are in the process of updating and extending this list of distinguished international colleagues, each of whom is hard at work day after day on challenges, projects and programs, alone and with others, all in support of the principles of sustainable development and social justice, in cities and countries around the world.
+17 July2013.
+With one eye to laying the base for our work and collaborative programs for the year ahead, we are in the process of updating and extending this list of distinguished international colleagues, each of whom is hard at work day after day on challenges, projects and programs, alone and with others, all in support of the principles of sustainable development and social justice, in cities and countries around the world.
 The voices of sustainable transportation.
 It is our intention to have the revised and expanded version of this panel listing online in the first months of 2013.

 The final version will include some explanatory materials to clarify the process by which this “New Mobility Majority” is in the process of overtaking the old attitudes, approaches and policies which have been largely responsible for our gross under-performance in the sector, all the more important as the 21st century noose tightens in terms of climate, local environment, energy supply, scarce resources, the economy, congestion, poor service quality for the majority, and the long list goes on.
 In the meantime if you spot errors or omissions on the following, please get in touch and let us know.

 Professors, activists, civil servants, parents, researchers, politicians, climatologists, bikers, walkers and people who take pubic transport regularly, film-makers, land use planners, philanthropists, journalists, community workers, designers, lobbyists, doctors, gardeners, editors, videographers, urbanists, architects, actors, public entrepreneurs, bloggers, social workers, teachers, good neighbors, photographers, advocates for underserved people and groups, . . . and above all active concerned citizens.